 Everyone loves a racing champion.
 EZ Horse Betting has compiled a list of the greatest race horses to ever compete in Australia.
 These horses are only a part of what makes racing Down Under great.
 Here is our list of the top ten legendary Australian race horses.
+See our Bovada racebook review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!

 10 – Makybe Diva